Article ID: 960625 - View products that this article applies to.

 This article contains the following information about the MOSDAL Support Toolkit:

-Note Services such as the "Domain Verification and DNS Setup" service and the "Single Sign-on with Active Directory Federation Services" service require you to have the Windows Azure Active Directory Module for Windows PowerShell
+Note Services such as the "Domain Verification and DNS Setup" service and the "Single Sign-on with Active Directory Federation Services" service require you to have the Microsoft Azure Active Directory Module for Windows PowerShell

 Why use the MOSDAL Support Toolkit, and what can it help me do?The MOSDAL Support Toolkit should be used as a preemptive tool before you contact Microsoft Online Services Support.
 If it is possible, use the MOSDAL Support Toolkit at the time that you experience a problem or an issue with Office 365.

 What kinds of services can the MOSDAL Support Toolkit help me with?